-- ٠ an 8-bit label field which is used to identify the data type and any parameters that may be associated with it; - a source/destination identifier (SDI); - a number of status bits used to provide information about the mode, hardware condition or validity of an added parity bit which provides a means of validating the data (i.e. determining whether or not it is free from error).
+- an 8-bit label field which is used to identify the data type and any parameters that may be associated with it; - a source/destination identifier (SDI); - a number of status bits used to provide information

+- about the mode, hardware condition or validity of - an added parity bit which provides a means of validating the data (i.e. determining whether or not it is free from error).

-A means of converting serial data to parallel LRU is to be interfaced to an aircraft bus
+A means of converting serial data to parallel data (and vice versa) is required whenever an LRU is to be interfaced to an aircraft bus system.